Albemarle Sound: Voyage Through Centuries XI

 Managing flood waters after Hurricane Matthew.
 Almost one and a half billion dollars has been spent to clean up after Matthew and Florence alone.
 Photo by Leticia Samuels, USCG

-Communities need technical and financial assistance in planning, developing shovel-ready projects that can put fixes in place immediately after a government call for proposals.
-We should be working with climate, not against it, treating land as an asset to be managed wisely.
+Communities need help in planning and funding, developing shovel-ready projects that can put fixes in place immediately after a government call for proposals.

 Resilience to rising sea level.
 Close kin of resilience to storms.
 We need to accept that we can’t prevent sea level rise, but we can develop long-term strategies tailored to sites and community needs.